hieuhannguyen/hieuhannguyen/README.md

 ## Introduction

 Aspiring data analyst with strong technical skills from rigorous coursework and proven track record in designing and conducting award-winning research.
-Expert communicator with one year of experience in fundraising, securing $200,000 of unrestricted funds for the organization.
+Expert communicator with one year of experience in fundraising.

 Resume -> [link](https://drive.google.com/file/d/16kCKQa93iqAjMMIJiUu8c-uf3_uQEp37/view?usp=sharing)